Daniel Caesar: 2013–2017: Career beginnings and Freudian

 Caesar's career gained notability in 2015, with the release of his second EP, Pilgrim's Paradise.
-The album received positive critical acclaim and, while not immediately a commercial success, tracks like the cover "Streetlights" became sleeper hits.
+The album received positive critical acclaim and, while not immediately a commercial success, tracks like "Streetcar", the cover of Kanye West's 2008 song "Street Lights", have become fan favorites.

 On August 25, 2017, Caesar released his debut album Freudian, which includes the singles "Get You", "We Find Love", and "Blessed".
+The album featured artists like Kali Uchis, H.E.R., Syd, and Charlotte Day Wilson.
+It also included uncredited vocals from the Cadaro Tribe.
 The album was a shortlisted finalist for the 2018 Polaris Music Prize.
 At the 60th Annual Grammy Awards, Caesar received two nominations for Best R&B Album and Best R&B Performance for "Get You".
 At the 61st Annual Grammy Awards, Caesar won Best R&B Performance for his single "Best Part".
-On March 19, 2021, Caesar was also featured alongside American singer-songwriter Giveon on fellow Canadian singer Justin Bieber's single "Peaches", from the latter's sixth studio album, Justice, which became his first chart-topping single on the US Billboard Hot 100.